beakerbrowser/beakerbrowser.com/_docs/apis/experimental-library.md

 }
 ```

 Lab APIs may change quickly or be removed in the future.
 You should not depend on a Lab API to always be available.
-By listing `"library"` in the `experimental.apis`, you acknowledge that you are using an experimental & temporary API.
+By listing `"library"` in the `experimental.apis`, you acknowledge that you are using an experimental and temporary API.

 ## Permissions

 The user must grant permission for your app to use this API.

-If you only wish to add & remove items to/from the library, consider using [requestAdd()](#requestadd) and [requestRemove()](#requestremove) so that the user can review each addition and removal individually.
+If you only wish to add and remove items to/from the library, consider using [requestAdd()](#requestadd) and [requestRemove()](#requestremove) so that the user can review each addition and removal individually.

 ## Methods